 Earthworker Co-operative is a community-led initiative working to provide local, sustainable, wealth-creating jobs that will contribute to a healthy planet and a safe climate.

 Our mission is to respond to the challenges of climate change and the need for local job creation, by facilitating the establishment of worker-owned cooperatives focused on social and environmental sustainability.

-Our principal project is supporting the establishment of Eureka’s Future, a worker-owned factory in Morwell, in Victoria’s Latrobe Valley.
-Eureka’s Future will produce and install high-quality Australian-made solar hot water systems – providing much needed jobs for the coal-dominated Latrobe Valley community, and producing renewable energy systems that reduce household energy use and costs.
+Our flagship project has been supporting the establishment of Earthworker Energy Manufacturing Cooperative (formally known as Eureka’s Future) a worker-owned factory in Morwell, in Victoria’s Latrobe Valley.
+Earthworker Energy is now producing and installing premium-quality Australian-made solar hot water systems – providing much needed jobs for the coal-dominated Latrobe Valley community, and producing renewable energy systems that reduce household energy use and costs.

-Through innovative partnerships, we are manufacturing NOW – CLICK HERE to see or order our solar hot water systems.
+Through innovative partnerships, we are manufacturing NOW – CLICK HERE to see or order Earthworker Energy ‘Made in Morwell’ solar hot water systems.

-Eureka’s Future will be the first Earthworker co-operative, and will provide a model for future Earthworker co-operatives to be set up across Australia.
+Earthworker Energy is the first manufacturing cooperative in the Earthworker network, and alongside Redgum Cleaning Cooperative is demonstrating a model for future co-operatives to be set up across Australia.

 We are pioneering business model which incorporates the agreements which unions and employers across Australia negotiate (EBAs: Enterprise Bargaining Agreements).
 This approach establishes a collective market for household solar hot water that will both support sustained demand for our locally-made systems, and provide access to money-saving solar energy for thousands of households across the country.
-In partnership with customer-owned BankMECU, we have arranged a special low-interest loan for people to pay-off a Eureka’s Future solar hot water system, allowing more people to enjoy the cost savings of solar.
+In partnership with customer-owned BankMECU, we have arranged a special low-interest loan for people to pay-off a Earthworker Energy solar hot water system, allowing more people to enjoy the cost savings of solar.

 WHO ARE WE?